What is the edit_theme_options permission in WordPress?

-If you use the Capability Manager Enhanced plugin, you can enable or disable this permission for each user role.
+If you use the PublishPress Capabilities plugin, you can enable or disable this permission for each user role.

-- Go to Permissions > Role Capabilties in your WordPress admin area.
+- Go to “Capabilities” in your WordPress admin area.

-In the center of the screen, you can now set the permissions.
-If you want to allow people in the Editor role to create posts, check the “edit theme option” box.
+- In the center of the screen, you can now set the permissions.
+If you want to allow people in the Editor role to create posts, check the “edit theme options” box.